-Quantitative genetics, which is based on continuously varying phenotypic character measurements (Table 1), especially in standardized environmental conditions, can give insight into the genetic variability of traits under selection, and into heterosis and inbreeding/outbreeding depression (Edmands 2007; Sgrò et al. 2011; Zavodna et al. 2015; Barmentlo et al. 2018).
-Getting enough data for statistically sound analyses can be timeconsuming, but usually does not require buying expensive equipment.
-A lower fitness expressed through a reduced growth, seed abortion, seedling chlorosis and/or low pollen viability may indicate that the individuals suffer from inbreeding or outbreeding depression
+Quantitative genetics, which is based on continuously varying phenotypic character measurements (Table 1), especially in standardized environmental conditions, can provide insight into the genetic variability of traits under selection and into heterosis and inbreeding and outbreeding depression (Edmands 2007; Sgrò et al. 2011; Zavodna et al. 2015; Barmentlo et al. 2018).
+Getting enough data for statistically sound analyses can be time-consuming, but usually does not require buying expensive equipment.
+Low fitness, expressed through a reduced growth, seed abortion, seedling chlorosis, and